huylqbk/commonlib/readme.md

 ## Commonlib

-Commonlib is a Go library that collects common, utility functions for generating use milti-cases
+Commonlib is a Go library that collects common, utility functions for generating use multi-cases

 ## Features
 * Async